Freedombase/meteor-legal-management/README.md

 # freedombase:legal-management 📄

-Management of legal documents like Terms of Service made easy.
+Management of legal documents like Terms of Service and user consent made easy.

-This package adds the basic functionality to manage your legal documents and makes them easily accessible for users.
+This package adds the basic functionality to manage your legal documents and makes them easily accessible for users together with managing user's consent.
 This package provides server side publications and methods.

 Made by [@StorytellerCZ](https://www.github.com/StorytellerCZ).